 The most common land owner inquiries do not involve the construction of roadways and are concerned with Minor Subdivisions.
 Minor Subdivision requirements are outlined in Section 4.0 of the Subdivision and Platting Ordinance and are provided in the Minor Subdivision Checklist and Application.
 A basic Minor Subdivision requires:

-Township Zoning approval prior to submitting an application to the County (Many Townships maintain their own zoning and may require larger lots, more road frontage, or other regulations to be met prior to approval)
+Township Zoning approval, in townships that regulate zoning, prior to submitting an application to the County (Many Townships maintain their own zoning and may require larger lots, more road frontage, or other regulations to be met prior to approval)

 Minimum 2.5 acre lots